rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 Another case that could occur is feeding the grid and consuming from it at the same time t.

-Under certain conditions, including an excess generation as well as dispatch costs of zero, the infeasibe dispatch can also be observed for batteries and result in a parallel charge and discharge of the battery.
+Under certain conditions, including an excess generation as well as dispatch costs of zero, the infeasible dispatch can also be observed for batteries and result in a parallel charge and discharge of the battery.
 If this occurs, a solution may be to set a marginal dispatch cost of battery charge.

 .. _limitations-simplified_model: